 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-: ()
+Michelle F. Marchan: (2.1) Polymerized microtubules must be kept at or above room temperature.
+They depolymerize in the cold.
+(4.1) Meanwhile, the soluble tubulin mix must be kept on ice to prevent the polymerization of free tubulin.
+(4.3) The imaging chamber and all fluorescently labeled microtubules and proteins must be protected from light to minimize photobleaching.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?